d17012002/AI-story-generator/README.md

 <pre><code>nodemon index.js</code></pre>
 <p>For the developer-side:</p>
 <pre><code class="language-arduino">npm run dev</code></pre>
+- Now open a browser and go to `localhost:5173` and voila!!:fire::fire:
 <h4>Note: Make sure to follow the exact steps mentioned above to avoid any errors or issues.</h4>
 <br>
 <br>